 - Talk to parents and local community leaders

 If you have families from around the world, you might want to hold international days or events where pupils/parents/staff wear traditional dress or bring in traditional food or objects of cultural significance to share.
 For more examples of the kind of changes you might want to make, see our article on anti-racism: how to review and re-frame your curriculum.

 Remember that this approach:

 - Will benefit all pupils – if you're a diverse school, pupils will learn to value each others' cultures, as well as their own

 - Goes beyond race – are women’s achievements celebrated in science?
-Do you read books by LGBT+ authors?
+Do you read books by LGBTQ+ authors?
 Is the working-class history of your local area represented?

 Incorporate and celebrate cultures that aren’t within your school